JoshDoody/joshdoody.github.io/media-appearances.md

 ---
 layout: post
-title: Fearless Salary Negotiation in the media
+title: Josh Doody and Fearless Salary Negotiation in the media
-tagline: Articles and Interviews, Podcasts, and Talks
+tagline: TV and Radio, Articles, Podcasts, and Talks
-headline: Fearless Salary Negotiation <br>in the media
+headline: Josh Doody and <br>Fearless Salary Negotiation <br>in the media
-excerpt: Article, Interviews, Podcasts, and Talks featuring Fearless Salary Negotiation
+excerpt: TV and Radio, Articles, Podcasts, and Talks featuring Josh Doody and Fearless Salary Negotiation
-last_modified_at: 2017-05-15
+last_modified_at: 2017-07-25
 share_title: Fearless Salary Negotiation in the media
 ---
 {% include fsn_bio.html %}